-You’ve been beachside, now head inland and walk above the wetlands of neighbouring Princetown Wildlife Reserve.
+You’ve been beachside, now head inland and walk above the wetlands of neighboring Princetown Wildlife Reserve.

 It is great for birdwatching and kangaroo-spotting and is sure to delight visitors both young and old.
 Best of all – it’s free, making it one of the best affordable activities near the 12 Apostles on the Great Ocean Road.

 Eat with a Local

 After all that exploring, chances are that you’ll have worked up an appetite!
-Luckily, the area around the 12 Apostles is becoming quite the foodie hotspot, with lots of great cafes and restaurants to enjoy.
+Luckily, the area around the 12 Apostles is becoming quite the Ocean Road regional foodie hotspot, with lots of great cafes and restaurants to enjoy.

 The closest town to the 12 Apostles is Port Campbell (don’t forget to visit the Port Campbell Visitor Information Centre and the Port Campbell National Park).
 It has several charming restaurants and cafes.
 Although they may look humble, they serve up fabulous food – often with particularly delicious seafood.

 Some popular hotspots include Waves Café & Restaurant and Forage on the Foreshore, both of which do excellent seafood.
-Another foodie favourite The Fat Cow Food Co is located a short drive inland at Timboon, while you can also make yourself a DIY cheese platter picnic from the delicious offerings at the Timboon Cheesery.
+Another foodie favorite The Fat Cow Food Co is located a short drive inland at Timboon, while you can also make yourself a DIY cheese platter picnic from the delicious offerings at the Timboon Cheesery.